-Please go to Scribbles at https://npsk12va.scriborder.com/ for the 2022-2023 Out-of-District Transfer Permit Portal.
+Please go to Scribbles at https://npsk12va.scriborder.com/ for the 2023-2024 Out-of-District Transfer Permit Portal.

-2022-2023 Out-of-District Transfer Permit Request Procedures listed below:
+2023-2024 Out-of-District Transfer Permit Request Procedures listed below:

-- Before an ODT Permit Request can be considered, your child must be enrolled in his/her zoned school. - If the reason for your request is childcare or victim of a crime, you must provide the required documentation listed on the form.
-Incomplete requests are not accepted.
+- o Before an ODT Permit Request can be considered, your child must be enrolled in his/her zoned school. - o If the reason for your request is childcare or victim of a crime, you must provide the required documentation.
+Incomplete requests will delay your desion.